hwdsl2/setup-ipsec-vpn/README.md

 A pre-built [Docker image](https://github.com/hwdsl2/docker-ipsec-vpn-server) is also available.
 For other installation options and client setup, read the sections below.

-\* A dedicated server or virtual private server (VPS).
+\* A cloud server, virtual private server (VPS) or dedicated server.
 OpenVZ VPS is not supported.

 ## Features